Proform Pro 9.9 Elliptical – A Good Buy For You?

 It has a heavier flywheel than most starter ellipticals, which adds to the stability and gives you a smoother feeling ride.
 Plus you get an extra long, adjustable stride to make sure you get a more optimal lower body workout.

 And the power incline is a great option to challenge yourself and work different muscle groups during your workout.
-And with the adjustable stride and footpedals, it’s ideal for multiple-user households.
+Plus with the adjustable stride and footpedals, it’s ideal for multiple-user households.

 Where To Buy And Save: